Santa Cruz Mountains

 Fermentation: Whole-cluster pressed.
 Juice aerated and racked to barrel for natural primary and secondary.

-Selection: Eleven of the ten Monte Bello Vineyard chardonnay parcels or fractions thereof
+Selection: Two of the ten Monte Bello Vineyard chardonnay parcels.

 View this wine on CellarTracker

 See all food pairing recipes we have created specifically for this wine.See pairings

 In order to qualify for user related discounts, you must log in before proceeding with checkout.
 Click the button below to log in and receive these benefits, or close the window to continue.Log In